 Its warm and friendly atmosphere has earned the Chabad House a reputation as a “home away from home” for students, where a meaningful Jewish experience can be enjoyed.

-The university has a historical agreement with four faith communities in particular—the Catholic Newman Community, the Protestant Chapel Community, Hillel, and the UR Christian Fellowship.
-These communities employ and endorse leaders to minister full or part-time in the university setting.
-All have offices in the Interfaith Chapel.
-With the rapidly increasing religious diversity within the university and nation, the chapel has become home to a variety of other faith communities, including Campus for Christ (Cru), the Orthodox Christian Fellowship, the Muslim Students Association, the Hindu Students Association and the Secular Students Association, all of which have religious or other advisors who work as part of the Interfaith Chapel team.
+The university has twelve religious or spiritual groups or communities currently affiliated with the Interfaith Chapel.
+The Catholic Newman Community, The Protestant Chapel Community, Hillel, Chabad and Cru all have full time chaplains or religious leaders who serve their student community and three of those chaplains have offices in the interfaith chapel.
+The Zen Meditation Group, URCF, the Korean Christian Community, The Asian Christian Community, the Muslim community, the Fellowship of Christian Athletes and Agape are all served by part time chaplains or religious leaders who share office space in the Interfaith Chapel.
+Students from South Asia are part of the Hindu Students Association, which serves the religious and spiritual needs of Hindu, Sikh and Jain students.
+They hold on campus activities and sponsor trips off campus to the Sikh Gurdwara and the Hindu Temple.
+They are advised by the Director of Religious and Spiritual Life.
 The director, chaplains and faith community leaders work together to respond to students needs in ways that meet present day religious and spiritual realities.
 We strive to bridge boundaries that traditionally have divided people of different faith traditions, and of none at all.
 We encourage students to embrace the diversity that is so much a part of life in this university and our nation and to claim that diversity as a means for intellectual, emotional and spiritual growth.